vvss12300/learn_in_2_hours_typescript/README.md

 	- A project can have both JS and TS files as TS files will convert to JS after compilation
 	- A TS config file can be added to a project to configure TS settings for the project
 	- It is recommended that new projects use TS from the start but existing JS-based projects can be migrated in phases
+ 	- Most of the commonly used JS frameworks and libraries like Angular, React provide TypeScript support.

 <br />